-- The Deputy City Clerk/Executive Assistant position is split between the City Clerk's Office and Technology to reflect their current job functions.
+2. The Deputy City Clerk/Executive Assistant position continues to be split between the City Clerk's Office and Technology to reflect their current job functions.

-The City utilizes third-party vendors to provide many of our services, such as IT, GIS, street and stormwater maintenance, code enforcement, building, etc. In FY 2024, the City converted one (1) contracted position to full-time city employee.
-With this change and the addition of the new City Marshal's Office, the number of city employees and contracted employees is 26 and 23.5 respectively.
+The City utilizes third-party vendors to provide many of our services, such as IT, GIS, street and stormwater maintenance, code enforcement, building, etc. In FY 2025, the City the number of city employees and contracted employees is 27.5 and 23.5 respectively.